-- Are critical services provided following a youth's exit from the program to help ensure the youth is successful in employment or post-secondary education and training - May include regular contact with a youth participant's employer, including assistance in addressing work-related problems that arise

-- May begin immediately following the last expected date of service in the Youth program when no future services are scheduled - Do not cause the exit date to change or trigger re-enrollment in the program. - Must be provided to all youth participants for a minimum of 12 months unless the participant declines to receive follow-up services or cannot be located or contacted. - Must include more than only a contact attempted or made for securing documentation to report a performance outcome - 10.
-Comprehensive guidance and counseling - Comprehensive guidance and counseling provide individualized counseling to participants, including career and academic counseling, drug and alcohol abuse counseling, mental health counseling, and referral to partner programs.
+- Are critical services provided following a youth's exit from the program to help ensure the youth is successful in employment or post-secondary education and training - Include regular contact with a youth participant's employer, including assistance in addressing work-related problems that arise. - May begin immediately following the last expected date of service in the Youth program when no future services are scheduled - Do not cause the exit date to change or trigger re-enrollment in the program. - Must be provided to all youth participants for a minimum of 12 months unless the participant declines to receive follow-up services or cannot be located or contacted. - Must include more than only a contact attempted or made for securing documentation to report a performance outcome - 10.
+Comprehensive guidance and counseling counseling, mental health counseling, and referral to partner programs.
 (WIOA sec.
 129(c)(1)(C)(J)) When referring participants to necessary counseling that cannot be provided by the local youth program or its service providers, the local youth program must coordinate with the organization it refers to ensure continuity of service.
 When resources exist within the local program or its service providers, it is allowable to provide counseling services directly to participants rather than refer youth to partner programs.
-All youth should receive career and academic counseling.
-Other counseling should be provided as necessary depending on the needs of the individual youth, as determined through the intake and assessment process and recorded in the youth's ISS. - 11.
-Financial literacy education